HOLMS-lib/HOLMS/README.md

 # HOLMS: A HOL Light Library for Modal Systems

 (c) Copyright, Antonella Bilotta, Marco Maggesi, Cosimo Perini Brogi, Leonardo Quartini 2024.

-This [website](https://holms-lib.github.io/) gives a brief overview of our [HOLMS library](https://github.com/HOLMS-lib/HOLMS) for the [HOL Light](https://hol-light.github.io/) theorem prover.
+See the [website](https://holms-lib.github.io/) for a brief overview of our [HOLMS library](https://github.com/HOLMS-lib/HOLMS) for the [HOL Light](https://hol-light.github.io/) theorem prover.

 This repository introduces HOLMS (HOL-Light Library for Modal Systems), a new framework within the HOL Light proof assistant, designed for automated theorem proving and countermodel construction in modal logics.
-Building on our prior work focused on Gödel-Löb logic (GL), we generalise our approach to cover a broader range of normal modal systems, starting here with the minimal system K. HOLMS provides a flexible mechanism for automating proof search and countermodel generation by leveraging labelled sequent calculi, interactive theorem proving, and formal completeness results.
+Building on our prior work focused on Gödel-Löb logic (GL), we generalise our approach to cover a broader range of normal modal systems, starting here with the minimal system K.
+HOLMS provides a flexible mechanism for automating proof search and countermodel generation by leveraging labelled sequent calculi, interactive theorem proving, and formal completeness results.

 The top-level file is `make.ml`.

 The main theorems are:
 1. `GEN_TRUTH_LEMMA` in file `gen_completeness.ml`.
 2. `K_COMPLETENESS_THM` in file `k_completness.ml`
 3. `GL_COMPLETENESS_THM` in file `gl_completness.ml`

-# USAGE GUIDE: Principal definitions and theorems
+# Usage guide and source code

 ## Axiomatic Definition
 ```